anandpatel504/Hackathon-Aandolan/python/Python.md

 ---
 2. Rolling the dice

     Similar to the “Guess the Number” game above, building a die roller can be used to play games.
-Or you can make one similar to a Magic 8-Ball to answer your most profound questions!
+Or you can make one similar to a Magic 6-Ball to answer your most profound questions!
 Skills used: `Random` library, print, while loops.

 ---
-3.
+3. Text-Base Adventure Game

+    A Text-Based Adventure Game is a type of game in which a player has to make choices (Yes / No) in every step of the game.

+    Based on these choices, the storyline changes, and at last, we get to know that whether the player wins or loses the game.

 ---
 # Advance Projects
 1. Alarm Clock with GUI

-    About the Python Project
+    Abut the Python Project
 The objective of our project is to implement an alarm clock using Python.
 Python consists of some very innovative libraries such as `datetime` and `tkinter` which help us to build the project using the current date and time as well as to provide a user interface to set the alarm according to the requirement in 24-hour format.

 ---